22 October 2023

-Starting off in the push up position with your hands just under your shoulders and your back and legs straight.
+Start off in the plank position with your hands just under your shoulders and your back and legs straight.

-Next, move your right hand and foot at the same time to the side - so that you end up moving around 5’’ to the right.
+Next, move your left leg and hand at the same time to the side - so that you end up moving around 5’’ to the right.

-Then, after bringing yourself back to the center, reverse and move your right leg and hand to the left.
+Then, after bringing yourself back to the centre, reverse and move your right leg and hand to the left.
 Do the same for the opposite side.
 Return to the starting position and repeat 5 times on each side.

 Lying flat on your back, lift your legs 5 inches off the ground, and hold - engaging your abdominal muscles.
 Keep your legs straight.

 Place your hands under your glutes.

 Keep your legs extended and as straight as possible, with a small bend in the knee.
 Next, raise your legs until they are 90 degrees to the floor.
-Breathe out, and hold the contraction at the top for a sec.
+Breathe out, and hold your core tight at the top for a second.

-As you breathe in, very slowly lower your legs to the starting position - count to five as you do this.
+As you breathe in, very slowly lower your legs to the starting position and repeat - count to five as you do this.

 Begin in a pushup position.